boldingd/EclipsePhaseContent/Kainouda2035.md

 #### Ships

 Ships and drones take a secondary role in defense.
-The KDEC fields relatively few drones, relying on fewer than three dosen fighter craft.
+The KDEC fields relatively few drones, relying on fewer than three dozen fighter craft.
 In their place, it fields several larger craft, four "corvettes" and three "clippers."

-The "corvettes" are intended to act as deterrants for larger attackers, like pirates.
+The "corvettes" are intended to act as deterrents for larger attackers, like pirates.
 The corvettes are about the size of an SOTV, and carry heavy weaponry: two of them are armed with batteries of anti-ship missiles, while the third carries a naval-scale particle-beam weapon and a point-defense system.

 The "clippers," in turn, are intended to patrol commercial traffic in the space near the hab.
-They are about the size of an LOTV, and are more lightly armed than the corvettes, carrying only two lower-energy particle-beam weapons; howevery, they also carry a large radar system, imaging and inspection systems, point-defense systems, and a small compliment of marines and security drones.
+They are about the size of an LOTV, and are more lightly armed than the corvettes, carrying only two lower-energy particle-beam weapons; however, they also carry a large radar system, imaging and inspection systems, point-defense systems, and a small compliment of marines and security drones.

 Of course, while these craft are durable, they are not armored the way that a destroyer would be.
 Lacking a fusion (or antimatter) drive, they also do not have the range that a destroyer would.